An Exact Solver for Submodular Knapsack Problems: Experiments.

 \subsubsection{Artificial instances.}

-For each of the problems, we construct $100$ artificial instances following the methodology by~\citet{sakaue2018}.
+For each of the problems (a)--(c), we construct $100$ artificial instances following the methodology by~\textcite{sakaue2018}.
 Hence, we set $n=100$ and $m=1000$ for each $n$ and $m$ appearing in the definitions of $\cov$, $\loc$, and $\infe$.
-We set the budget to $B=1$ in all instances of all problems and draw the costs, in each instance of each problem, from a uniform distribution on $\left[0.01,1\right]$.
-Note that~\citet{sakaue2018} originally draw the costs from a uniform distribution on $[0.0,1]$.
-However, we adjusted this distribution to avoid division by zero and the resulting issues with undefined expressions.
-For $\cov$-instances, we draw the values of the elements in the ground set $E$ from the uniform distribution on $\left[0,1\right]$ and each subset $E_i\subseteq E$, as defined in $\cov$, includes each element of the ground set with probability $0.3$.
-For $\loc$-instances, we draw the benefit customer $j$ attains from a facility in location $i$ independently from a uniform distribution over $[0,1]$.
-For $\infe$-instances, we randomly draw the activation probabilities for each source from a uniform distribution on $\left[0,1\right]$, and an arc $(i,j)$ from source $i$ to target $j$ is constructed randomly with probability $0.3$.
+In all instances of all problems, we set the budget to $B=1$ and, in each instance of each problem, we draw the costs from the uniform distribution on $\left[0.01,1\right]$.
+Note that~\textcite{sakaue2018} originally drew the costs from the uniform distribution on $[0,1]$.
+However, to comply with the benchmark problem definitions\ (a)--(c) we adjusted the distribution to avoid the existence of zero-cost elements, which would always be included in any optimal solution.
+For $\cov$-instances, we draw the values of the elements in the ground set $E$ from the uniform distribution on $\left[0,1\right]$ and each subset $E_i\subseteq E$ with $i\in \{1,\dots,100\}$, as defined in $\cov$, includes each element of the ground set with probability $0.3$.
+For $\loc$-instances, we draw the value $v_{i,j}$, representing the benefit that customer $j$ attains from a facility at location $i$, independently from the uniform distribution over $[0,1]$.
+For $\infe$-instances, we randomly draw the activation probabilities for each source from the uniform distribution on $\left[0,1\right]$, and an arc $(i,j)$ from source $i$ to target $j$ is constructed randomly with probability $0.3$.
 For all tests, we set the time limit to one hour.